nllz/IRTF-HRPC/draft-research.md

 ##### Content agnosticism

 Question(s):
 If your protocol impacts packet handling, does it look at the packet content?
 Is it making decisions based on the content of the packet?
 Is the protocol transparent about its decision?
 Does your protocol prioritize certain content or services over others?
+If so, on what basis does it do so?

 Explanation:
 Content agnosticism refers to the notion that network traffic is treated identically regardless of content.
+It ensures that, where within reasonable technical boundaries, all packets are treated equal ensuring that not withstanding other issues (low bandwidth or high latency for example) end users have a similar online experience.

 Example:
 Content agnosticism prevents content-based discrimination against packets.
-This is important because changes to this principle can lead to a two-tiered Internet, where certain packets are prioritized over others on the basis of their content.
+This is important because changes to this principle can lead to a multi-tiered Internet, where certain packets are prioritized over others on the basis of their content.
 Effectively this would mean that although all users are entitled to receive their packets at a certain speed, some users become more equal than others.

 Impacts: